protocol/launchpad/docs/ipld/graphs-merkle-dags.md

 "Merkle Trees" are another common term for the same thing, however these are often associated with strict trees of hashes, where each level of the tree is _only_ the concatenation of hashes below it.
 This structure is useful for "inclusion" algorithms but is not strictly necessary to define a "Merkle DAG" (or "tree").
 Any node in the tree may contain hashes of content below that node along with any other content that may be useful at that node.

+If you haven't worked with Merkle Trees before, [check out the tutorial in Protoschool to get a better understanding](https://proto.school/merkle-dags/01).

 ## Merkle Roots

 ![](<../../.gitbook/assets/ipld_merkle_roots.png>)